alphagov/reliability-engineering/source/documentation/continuous-integration-and-delivery/secrets.md

         ((github-ssh-key))
 </code></pre>

-There are also some convenience variables provided for you:
+For your convenience when writing Concourse pipelines, there are also some variables provided for you which are generated automatically and are immutable (hence the `readonly_` prefix).

 - `readonly_private_bucket_name` - the name of the private AWS S3 bucket
 - `readonly_private_bucket_arn` - the ARN of the private AWS S3 bucket